CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“‘But we must have power, power to order all things as we will...’”_ ***---&#65279;LotRII***
 >

- - [CRF 1 (Oct 1996) - TURN SEQUENCE, Site Phase, On-Guard Cards](/original/rulings/crf-1/#on-guard-cards)<br>An often confusing point is when and if certain hazards can be revealed as on-guard cards.
-There are two cases when a face down card may be revealed, and, thusly, affect an opponent’s company: 1) when the company announces it will face a site’s automatic-attacks (before the automatic-attack is itself faced), and 2) when the company plays a card keyed to the site.<br>For case #2, specifically, you may reveal an on-guard card in the same chain of effects in response to the play (declaration thereof) of any item, faction, ally, or other card that potentially taps the site.
-Successfully testing for and playing a ring special item does not count!
-You may reveal an on-guard card in response to the declaration of an influence attempt on a faction that only has an effect if the attempt would be successful (e.g., _Lure of Power_).
-Also, in the case of a faction, you may reveal an on-guard card that affects the actual influence attempt.

 ---

 {: .hazard .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }